bdurand/safe_request_timeout/README.md

 - A timeout block is added around ActiveJob execution.
 Jobs can specify a timeout by calling `RequestTimeout.set_timeout` in the `perform` method or in a `before_perform` callback.

 - A timeout check is added on all ActiveRecord queries.
-You can disable this hook by setting `request_timeout.active_record_hook` to false in your Rails configuration.
+The timeout is cleared when a database transaction is committed so that you won't unexpectedly timeout a request after making persistent changes.
+You can disable these hooks by setting `request_timeout.active_record_hook` to false in your Rails configuration.

 ## Installation